jfqd/redmine_helpdesk/README.md

 # Redmine Helpdesk

 Lightweight helpdesk plugin for redmine.
 Adds the email sender-address of an anonymous supportclient to the custom field 'owner-email' of a ticket which was created by a support email.
-Answers can be send to the supportclient by checking the support checkbox on a journal.
+Answers can be sent to the supportclient by checking the support checkbox on a journal.

 ## Features

 * No need to create any user accounts for anonymous user
 * Support for sending an email notification to the (anonymous user) supportclient on ticket creation
-* A standard first reply message can be send to the supportclient on ticket creation (optional, per project)
+* A standard first reply message can be sent to the supportclient on ticket creation (optional, per project)
 * The email-footer for the email notification to the supportclient can be adjusted (optional, per project)
 * The sender email-address can be adjusted (optional, per project)
-* Internal communication is not send to the supportclient
+* Internal communication is not sent to the supportclient
 * The supportclient will get an email notification if the support checkbox on the journal is checked
 * Journal attachments will be delivered too